The Three Rivers Group of Parishes

 Fordham School new build extension is going very well.
-At present the contractors are removing asbestos from the present school, so that work can continue during the rest of the year.
+The contractors have removed asbestos from the present school, so that work can continue during the rest of the year.

 New Head Teacher at Isleham

-The new Head at Isleham, Mrs Sarah Skillern, will start at Isleham in September.
+The new Head at Isleham, Mrs Sarah Skillern, started at Isleham in September.
 We are looking forward to welcoming her to our parish.

 Advice and guidance on security for places of worship

 "The news from France and the random, cold blooded murder of the Roman Catholic priest Father Jacques Hamel has been a shock to many of us.
 It is also very unsettling as it is a Priest doing what so many of us do, simply going about our normal ministry.
 However, that doesn't mean we should be fearful or overly concerned.
 We do need to be careful.

 We are looking for someone to run our fees